 STDs can affect any man who is sexually active.
 They can occur at any age.
 They affect men of every race and sexual orientation.
 Fortunately, many STDs are highly preventable.

-There is no foolproof method to protect against STIs other than through abstinence.
-By being aware of changes in one’s body and by practicing safe sex, men can protect themselves and their partners, making the transmission of an infection far less likely.
+Abstinence is the only foolproof method to protect against STDs.
+However, by being aware of changes in their bodies and practicing safer sex, men can protect themselves and their partners.
+Consistently practicing safer sex makes the transmission of an infection less likely.

 STDs can be transmitted through vaginal, oral, and anal sex.
 It’s important to practice safer sex during all of these activities.
 Condoms can be used for vaginal, oral, and anal sex.
 Dental dams and other barriers can be used for any type of oral sex.